 The Payroll Office is responsible for performing payroll processing activities, in compliance with federal, state, and University System of New Hampshire laws, regulations, and policies.
-The primary person responsible for overseeing Payroll is the payroll coordinator in Fiske Annex, who can be reached at 358-2482.
+The primary person responsible for overseeing Payroll is the Payroll Coordinator (First Floor of the Elliot Center), who can be reached at 358-2482.

 - Pay Dates Information